 - A program offering undocumented immigrants the opportunity for citizenship if they join the military and serve out their initial contractual term honorably.
 Undocumented immigrants would not be entitled to jobs requiring security clearances, but would be eligible for the G.I.
 Bill, Tricare and all other benefits afforded to U.S. service members who serve honorably.

 - Comprehensive reform of our immigration process to attract those whose skills, education and entrepreneurial spirit will enable them to become productive contributors to the knowledge-based economy of tomorrow.
-As our population ages it is crucial to augment the natural growth of our population with additional taxpayers who are willing emigrate to the United States and become productive, patriotic naturalized Americans.
+As our population ages it is crucial to augment the natural growth of our population with additional taxpayers who are willing to emigrate to the United States and become productive, patriotic naturalized Americans.